ts-klassen/qrpc/ansible/README.md

   connector on a host, creates/updates one or more tunnels via the Cloudflare API, writes each tunnel's credentials/config, and manages dedicated systemd units that keep them online.
+- **Role:** `roles/webarena_indigo/` talks to the Indigo API from the control node to create a WebArena Indigo VM, start it, and print the assigned IP information.
 - **Examples:** `env/example/` contains an inventory, vars, host-specific config files, and `playbook.yml`.
 Everything under `env/real/` is ignored by git so you can mirror the structure privately.